feross/simple-peer/README.md

   - enable/disable [trickle ICE candidates](http://webrtchacks.com/trickle-ice/)
   - manually set config and constraints options

-This module works great in the browser with [browserify](http://browserify.org/), and it's used by [WebTorrent](http://webtorrent.io)!
+This module works great in the browser with [browserify](http://browserify.org/).

 **Note:** If you're **NOT** using browserify, then use the included standalone file `simplepeer.bundle.js`.
 This exports a `SimplePeer` function on `window`.